ahmetozlu/vehicle_counting_tensorflow/README.md

 ## Theory

+### System Architecture

 <p align="center">
   <img src="https://user-images.githubusercontent.com/22610163/35445395-8dba4406-02c2-11e8-84bf-b480edbe9472.jpg">
 </p>

+- Vehicle detection and classification have been developed using TensorFlow Object Detection API
+- Vehicle speed prediction has been developed using OpenCV via image pixel manipulation and calculation
+- Vehicle color prediction has been developed using OpenCV via K-Nearest Neighbors Machine Learning Classification Algorithm is Trained Color Histogram Features

-TensorFlow™ is an open source software library for numerical computation using data flow graphs.
+[TensorFlow™](https://www.tensorflow.org/) is an open source software library for numerical computation using data flow graphs.
 Nodes in the graph represent mathematical operations, while the graph edges represent the multidimensional data arrays (tensors) communicated between them.

+[OpenCV (Open Source Computer Vision Library)](https://opencv.org/about.html) is an open source computer vision and machine learning software library.
+OpenCV was built to provide a common infrastructure for computer vision applications and to accelerate the use of machine perception in the commercial products.

 ### Tracker